 While elaboration of the technical vision is critically important during this step, so, too, are issues related to beneficiaries.
-Equal effort should go into the thinking about how the service will answer the needs of beneficiaries in relation to the development problem.
-In other words, how specifically will the service help people or ecosystems become more resilient?
-A significant aspect of this question is how the needs of special audiences, including those marginalized by gender, should be addressed.
+Equal effort should go into the thinking about how the service will answer the needs of differentiated beneficiaries in relation to the development problem, and to incorporate social and gender considerations into the vision and approach for the service.
+In other words, how specifically will the service help diverse groups of women and men, become more resilient?
+A significant aspect of this question is how the needs of special audiences, including those marginalized by gender or ethnicity, should be addressed.